lsst-dm/dmtn-014/index.rst

 The first argument to the lambda is always a reference to the instance (i.e. ``self`` in Python).
 Furthermore pybind11 automatically maps a two element Python ``tuple`` to a ``std::pair`` which means that we can stick to nice and standard C++ on this side of the fence.

+Ideally, we'd like to provide custom converters for a type like ``WhatsIt`` that are automatically used whenever it is encountered in a function signature (like Swig's typemaps).
+This is unquestionably possible with pybind11 (we can see the feature being used in how it handles STL types), but we have not fully investigated whether this feature has a documented public interface.

 Constructors
 """"""""""""